 EXT_DIRECTIVES = 0 EXT_DIRECTIVES = 1 EXT_DIRECTIVES = 2

-IFX_EXTDIRECTIVES No setting OFF OFF ON

 IFX_EXTDIRECTIVES0 = OFF OFF OFF OFF

 IFX_EXTDIRECTIVES1 = ON OFF ON ON

-The database server interprets any EXT\DIRECTIVES setting besides 1 or 2 (or no setting) as equivalent to OFF, disabling support for external directives.
-Any value of IFX\EXTDIRECTIVES other than 1 has the same effect for the client.
+The database server interprets any EXT_DIRECTIVES setting besides 1 or 2 (or no setting) as equivalent to OFF, disabling support for external directives.
+Any value of IFX_EXTDIRECTIVES other than 1 has the same effect for the client.

 For information about how to define external optimizer directives, see the description of the SAVE EXTERNAL DIRECTIVES statement of SQL in the IBM Informix Guide to SQL: Syntax.
-For more information about the EXT\DIRECTIVES configuration parameter, see the IBM Informix Administrator's Reference.
+For more information about the EXT_DIRECTIVES configuration parameter, see the IBM Informix Administrator's Reference.
 For more information about the performance impact of directives, see your IBM Informix Performance Guide.

-IFX LARGE PAGES
+IFX LARGE PAGES environment variable

-The IFX\LARGE\PAGES environment variable specifies whether the database server can use large pages on platforms where the hardware and the operating system support large pages of shared memory.
-If this is enabled in the server environment, Informix can use the large pages for non-message shared memory segments that are located in physical memory.
+The IFX LARGE PAGES environment variable specifies whether the database server can use large pages on platforms where the hardware and the operating system support large pages of shared memory.
+If this is enabled in the server environment, IBM Informix can use the large pages for non-message shared memory segments that are located in physical memory.

-The IFX\LARGE\PAGES environment variable is supported only on AIX and Solaris operating systems.
-The setting of IFX\LARGE\PAGES has no effect on Informix if the operating system does not support large pages, or if large pages are not configured on the system.
+The IFX LARGE PAGES environment variable is supported only on AIX, Solaris, and Linux operating systems.
+The setting of IFX LARGE PAGES has no effect on Informix if the operating system does not support large pages, or if large pages are not configured on the system.